OWRC/interpolants/index.md

 * TOC
 {:toc}

 # **Data Sources**

-## **Database**
+## Database

-[Our main MSSQL Server database](/database-manual/Contents/TOC.html) is our prime central database that holds all the information needed to support our decision-making tools.
+[Our main MSSQL Server database](/database-manual/Contents/TOC.html) is our central database that holds all the information needed to support our decision-making tools.
 The ORMGP data systems are *active*, in that they are automatically updated at near real-time.
-From hourly and daily intervals, a series of "web-scraper" routines have been written to access open data made available from many sources including international, federal, provincial, municipal and conservation authority agencies.
-The objective is to "centralize" hydrogeological data for the south-central Ontario (Canada) jurisdiction that currently makes-up the ORMGP. [**_Data sources: more details._**](/interpolants/sources/sources.html)
+From hourly and daily intervals, a series of web-scraping routines have been written to access open data made available from many sources including international, federal, provincial, municipal and conservation authority agencies.
+The objective is to centralize hydrogeological and hydrological data for the south-central Ontario (Canada) jurisdiction that currently makes-up the ORMGP. [**_Data sources: more details._**](/interpolants/sources/sources.html)

 ## Geology